ismailcanvarli/ismailcanvarli/README.md

 <div align="center">

-# İsmail Can Varlı - Android Developer
+# İsmail Can Varlı - Software Developer

 </div>
 Hello!
-I'm İsmail Can Varlı. <br> I graduated from Marmara University with a degree in Computer Engineering and am currently focusing on a career in software development.
-I have a strong passion for mobile app development.
-As an Android developer, I work on projects using Kotlin and Java, aiming to specialize in these technologies.
+I'm İsmail Can Varlı.
+I graduated from Marmara University with a degree in Computer Engineering and am currently focusing on a career in software development.
+I have a strong passion for building software solutions and enjoy working with various programming languages and technologies.
+My goal is to continuously improve my skills and specialize in modern software development practices.

 # 💻 Tech Stack
   <table>